 - Currency: Polynesian Francs (Also US Dollars and Euros are excepted)

 - Top tips: Wear lots of sunscreen and drink lots of water.
-The water flask and sunscreen are available on Amazon.

 I hope you have enjoyed reading A Bora Bora Love by Jim Ferris, please share on Facebook and Pinterest so your friends and family can read too.
 Sharing is caring!